MicrosoftDocs/EMDocs/EMDocs/ignitetrialpromo.md

 Congratulations!
 We hope you have found your time and experience at Ignite informative and productive.
 You learned about Microsoft’s security solutions.
 Now is your opportunity to kick the tires.

 ## What the offer includes
-Customers who want to trial EMS Enterprise can do so for 90 days.
+Customers who want to trial Enterprise Mobility + Security (EMS) Enterprise can do so for 90 days.
 Because you attended Ignite, we are offering you a <u>full 6-month EMS trial</u> for up to 250 users on your tenant.

 ## How to access the promotional trial
 To start your trial now, go to the [Enterprise Mobility + Security E5 Trial page](https://signup.microsoft.com/signup/logout?OfferId=87DD2714-D452-48A0-A809-D2F58C4F68B7&pc=24ed2ce8-5193-4e62-99dc-5b9bfb706c9c).